jeet8200/CDN-SNI-Scanner-PLUS-for-V2Ray-xray/README.md

 ---

 ## Features
-# tested and its do the job under heavy fire   90%
+# tested in the field AOK
 #         make sure the cdn iplists are up to date for better resutlts
 Features